cirosantilli/linux-cheat/posix/socket/index.md

 #local socket

-is inserted into the filesystem
+Is inserted into the filesystem.